 This look is easy to achieve but requires patience while your dog’s hair grows.
 Once it’s long enough, make a ponytail with the hair on your Shih Poo’s head.
 If you want more embellishment, add a bow.

 To achieve this look, you’ll need to let the hair on your Shih Poo’s head grow long.
 Also, be sure to let your groomer know you’re working on a top-knot or want to keep the hairstyle for your furry friend so they don’t accidentally trim off the hair for the top-knot ponytail.
+Don’t forget to bring along Shih Poo haircuts pictures for the perfect cut.

 11. Modern Cut